Older (George Michael album): Awards and live shows

-In 1996, George was voted 'Best British Male', at the MTV Europe Awards and the BRITs; and at The Ivor Novello Awards, he was awarded the prestigious title of 'Songwriter of The Year' for the third time.
+In 1996, Michael was voted 'Best British Male', at the MTV Europe Awards and the BRITs; and at The Ivor Novello Awards, he was awarded the prestigious title of 'Songwriter of The Year' for the third time.

-At the beginning of October 1996, George performed his first live shows for five years with a gig for Radio 1 FM followed by an Unplugged Session for MTV.
-The Radio 1FM audience consisted of just 200 people and the MTV Unplugged session slightly larger at 500.
+At the beginning of October 1996, Michael performed his first live shows for five years with a gig for BBC Radio 1 followed by an Unplugged session for MTV.
+The Radio 1 audience consisted of just 200 people and the MTV Unplugged session slightly larger at 500.
 Both audiences included competition winners, some of whom had flown to London from all over the world, as well as various specially invited guests.

 Re-releases

 The album was re-released on 1 December 1997 in a CD box set titled Older & Upper including two discs, both in gold (instead of the original black from Older):